Iler22/Book-Search-Engine/README.md

 ## Usage

-A user will need to have nodeJS installed to be able to use this app.
+A user will need to have MongoDB and MongoDB Compass installed to be able to use this app or alternatively you can use the live app.

+To start the app locally a user should enter the following command:

+npm run develop

 ## License

 This repository is licensed under the MIT license.

-## Contributing

-This application is a demonstration.

-## Test

-To try out the application, run the following:
-`npm run start:prod`

 ## Questions